The Car Connection Lexus LS 460 Overview

-In its first generation, which spanned from 1990-1994, the Lexus LS 400 changed the way American shoppers perceive Japanese brands.
-Introduced at the 1989 Detroit auto show (alongside the Infiniti Q45), the first Lexus LS 400 was a warning shot fired across the bow of BMW, Benz and Cadillac.
-It offered all the luxury-class bona fides of the competition--with fanatical attention to fit and finish, new dealerships with top-drawer customer service, and some charged, a lowball price meant to lure buyers away from other brands.
-It worked: the LS drew several best-of awards, gained a reputation for extreme durability, and essentially launched the brand, though a smaller ES 250 sedan gave dealers something else to sell besides the $36,000 LS.
-While it wasn't lauded much for handling, the LS' sewing-machine-smooth V-8 engine helped give the car the quietest cabin of any luxury sedan, and shuttled it through a four-speed automatic to 60 mph in about 8.5 seconds.
+In its first generation, which spanned from 1990 to 1994, the Lexus LS 400 changed the way American shoppers perceive Japanese brands.
+Introduced at the 1989 Detroit auto show (alongside the Infiniti Q45), the first Lexus LS 400 was a warning shot fired across the bow of BMW, Benz, and Cadillac.
+It offered all the luxury-class bona fides of the competition—with fanatical attention to fit and finish, new dealerships with top-drawer customer service, and what some considered a lowball price meant to lure buyers away from other brands.

 For the third generation, which appeared in the 2001 model year and was offered through the 2006 model year, Lexus uprated the V-8 engine.
 The new V-8 displaced 4.3 liters and put out 290 hp and 320 pound-feet of torque.
 A new control-arm suspension all around with a sport package was offered.
-The new car was estimated at 0-60 mph in 6.7 seconds, improving on the prior version.
+The new car had an estimated 0-60 mph time of 6.7 seconds, an improvement over the prior version.
 An air suspension was offered, as was a touchscreen LCD panel that operated the navigation system.
 A Mark Levinson sound system came as an option, as did ventilated front seats, massaging rear seats, and adaptive cruise control.
-Curtain airbags were standard, along with parking sensors.
+Curtain airbags and parking sensors were standard.
 The price of this Lexus LS began in the mid-$50,000 range, but top versions cost as much as $70,000, neatly overlapping the prestige brands from Europe.
-In 2004, an updated version with a six-speed automatic carried over its V-8 engine, but also added knee airbags and a choice of interior trim, including maple wood, along with new options such as Bluetooth connectivity and a rearview camera.
+In 2004, an updated version received a 6-speed automatic to go with the carry-over V-8 engine and also added knee airbags and a choice of interior trim, including maple wood, along with new options such as Bluetooth connectivity and a rearview camera.